 Pit your olives carefully or expect a hefty dentist's bill.
-It's simple but must be done diligently or you'll suffer.
+It is simple but must be done diligently or you will suffer.

 Talk to anyone coming from the Mediterranean and they will turn up their noses at pitted olives from the shop.
-This is a skill that you must learn yourself, like shelling pecans, or accept an inferior product.
+This is a skill that you must learn yourself, like shelling pecans, and grinding wheat, or accept that you'll be eating an inferior product; less wholesome and flavourful.

 The food processing industry ruins olives just like they spoil pecans and most foods.
 Going back to basics does take time, and a little effort, but the benefits are vast.

-I don't know why, I should ask my Italian friend Aldo but, when industry pits olives, they ruin them.
-Do it yourself.
+I don't know why, I should ask my Italian friend Aldo but, when industry pits olives, something drastic changes.
+Rather, do it yourself.
 It's so simple.

 Lay out your olives on a plastic chopping board or something similar.
 Take a strong glass and, one at a time, use the glass to crush them and squeeze the pit out.